Tools for Post-Cult Recovery Plan and Religious Cult Recovery Resources Online

 4. Exclusivity.
 People like to feel special and valued.
 Cults leverage this to make people feel like they are a part of something unique.

-5. Rituals and ceremonies.
+5. rituals and ceremonies.
 Cults and religions use rituals and ceremonies to bond members.
 Rites and rituals support a sense of community and exclusivity.
 Plus, elaborate rituals have the allure of connecting members with the divine.
 Large gatherings steeped in ritual appeals to the sense of power and mystery.

 6. Charismatic Leadership.
 Charismatic leaders frequently emerge in religions, cults, and dictatorial political organizations.
 They are spiritual authorities and guides for their followers.
 Recovering from a cult means recognizing the leader is a con artist perpetuating a cult.